openservicemesh/osm/CONTRIBUTOR_LADDER.md

     * Participating in, and leading, community meetings
     * Helps run the project infrastructure
 * Requirements:
-    * Experience as a Reviewer for at least 3 months
+    * Experience as a Contributor for at least 3 months
     * Deep understanding of the technical goals and direction of the project
     * Deep understanding of the technical domain of the project across multiple areas
     * Sustained contributions to design and direction by doing all of: